 Which part of the Serengeti plains should you go?

 Serengeti National Park is in the heart of the vast savannas of East Africa, between 1000 m and 2000 m altitude and most of the time it is hot and humid, you can find this incredible national park in northern Tanzania and covered an area of 14763 km2.
 In 1951 it was declared as a national park.
 Usually, many travellers who visit Serengeti will enter through Naabi Hill Gate (Naabi Hill Park Gate), to the central, southeast or to the north part of the park.
-Once you entered the national park area, the landscapes will tend to change, proving the diversity of the Serengeti plains ecosystem.
+Once you entered the Serengeti area, the landscapes will tend to change, proving the diversity of the Serengeti plains ecosystem.

-From the entrance of the park, extends an immense savannah of tall grass, endless plain, flat, and without trees and hills from place to place, like islets, curious chaos of granite rocks, baptized as kopjes.
-In the central part of the park around the Seronera area grows the savanna greener acacias trees which dot the area and gives the taste of the African bush safari.
+From the entrance of the Serengeti, extends an immense savannah of tall grass, endless plain, flat, and without trees and hills from place to place, like islets, curious chaos of granite rocks, baptized as kopjes.
+In the central part of the Serengeti around the Seronera area grows the savanna greener acacias trees which dot the area and gives the taste of the African bush safari.
 The north part of the national park is very hilly with many rolling hills and famous for the Serengeti Migration river crossing.
 Lastly, a huge wild triangle, called the Western Corridor, stretches to the shores of Lake Victoria.
 In the Serengeti Park, there are fewer lodges than in nearby Masai-Mara game reserve.
 A regulation, in force since 1996, prohibits the construction of new lodges for a period of ten years.
 This is helped avoid an influx of visitors hence preserve the natural environment of the park and result in the authentic safari experience.

 Below are the Serengeti National Park location and famous places to visit while on safari;